wtsi-hgi/cookie-monster/README.md

 register(_enrichment_loader)
 ```

-## HTTP API

-A JSON-based HTTP API is provided to expose certain functionality as an
-outwardly facing interface, on a configurable port.
-Currently, the
-following endpoints are defined:

-**`/queue`**
-* `GET` Get the current status details of the "to process" queue,
-  returning a JSON object with the following members: `queue_length`

-**`/queue/reprocess`**
-* `POST` Mark a file as requiring reprocessing, which will immediately
-  return it (if necessary) to the "to process" queue.
-This method
-  expects a JSON request body consisting of an object with a `path`
-  member; returning the same.

-Note that *all* requests must include `application/json` in their
-`Accept` header.

 ### Notification Receivers
 Rules can specify that a notification or set of notifications should be broadcast if a cookie matches the rule's